 To become a BDO, one has to be a graduate of a government-recognized college or university.
 Because a degree is mandatory, diploma students can’t appear for BDO exams.
 You can also fill out the BDO exam form if you are in your last year (or last semester) of graduation.

-For filling the BDO exam form, the graduation can be in any stream (science, arts, or commerce).
+For filling out the BDO exam form, the graduation can be in any stream (science, arts, or commerce).
 For example, you can fill out the BDO exam form if you are a BA, BSc, BCom, BBA, BCA, Engineering graduate, Medical graduate, Hotel Management graduate, etc.

-A very important point is that domicile is not required for filling the BDO exam form.
+A very important point is that domicile is not required for filling out the BDO exam form.
 No matter what your domicile is, you can fill out the BDO exam form in any state in India.
 For example, if you are a graduate of Delhi University, you can still fill out the BPSC, UPPSC, or WBPSC BDO exam forms.

-What is the Age-Limit for appearing in a BDO Exam?
+What is the age limit for appearing in a BDO Exam?

-The age limit for filling BDO exam forms is different for different categories.
+The age limit for filling out BDO exam forms is different for different categories.
 The minimum age required is 21 years and the maximum age is 40 years.

 Many states give relaxations in this age limit for people who have that state’s domicile, but if you are filling the form in a state in which you do not have a domicile, you will not be given any relaxation.
 If you have the domicile of the state in which you are filling the BDO exam form, then OBC category applicants get a relaxation of 3 years, and SC/ST category applicants get a relaxation of 5 years in the age limit.